 Click on the headings to show/hide sections of content.
 Hidden information will not be printed.
 Hide all sections

-Credit may be granted for studies completed at another institution if they were completed within the previous 8 years.
+Credit may be granted for studies completed at another institution.
 Credit will be granted by the Pro Vice-Chancellor of the Faculty of Science and Information Technology in accordance with the relevant policies approved by the University.